codecowboydotio/codecowboy/content/kubernetes/k0s.md

 **ssh-rsa** is not listed as a **PubkeyAcceptedKeyTypes** string in the file **/etc/crypto-policies/back-ends/opensshserver.config**

-You simple add it to the end of the **PubkeyAcceptedKeyTypes** stanza ad you should be good to go - assuming that your **/etc/ssh/sshd_config** is similarly configured.
+You simple add it to the end of the **PubkeyAcceptedKeyTypes** stanza and you should be good to go - assuming that your **/etc/ssh/sshd_config** is similarly configured.

+This seems to be a change in defaults in Fedora since about Fedora 33.
+This is documented here: [https://fedoraproject.org/wiki/Changes/StrongCryptoSettings2](https://fedoraproject.org/wiki/Changes/StrongCryptoSettings2)

 ## Deployment
 This is where things get funky.
 I was very impressed to find that **k0s** has a deployer!